xircleag/layer-patch/README.md

 Content-type: "application/vnd.layer-patch+json"

 [
     {operation: "add",      property: "participants", value: "user1"},
     {operation: "add",      property: "participants", value: "user2"},
     {operation: "remove",   property: "participants", value: "user3"}
 ]
 ```

-Note that it is no longer necessary to have endpoints targetted at a property, enabling:

-* PATCH /conversations/{conversation_id} with `{property: "participants"}`

-Rather than

-* PATCH /conversations/{conversation_id}/participants

-### Websocket API
+### Using the Operations Array via Websocket API

-A Websocket call will identify the resource to be modified using the `object` structure as defined in the [Websocket spec](websocket-notifications.md).
-It will provide a data object containing the Operations Array.
-Its operation will be simply "patch" rather than "application/vnd.layer-patch+json".
+A Websocket event will identify the resource to be modified and will provide an Operations Array to tell the client or server how to update that resource.
+Here is one example:

     {
         "type": "change",